rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  fiat.
 But even in this framing,
  Bitcoin isn't fixing these problems,
- Bitcoin just gives us a chance to fix them -- the rest is up to us.
+ Bitcoin just gives us a chance to fix them.